Haiku-Trading/widget/widget/README.md

 # Haiku Swap Widget

-A standalone, embeddable trading interface widget that can be integrated into any website or application.
+A powerful, self-contained swap widget for DeFi applications that allows users to easily integrate Haiku's swap functionality into their websites.
+The widget includes built-in HTTP client and session management.

 ## Features

-- **Wallet Integration**: Built-in support for multiple wallets via RainbowKit
-- **Multi-Chain Support**: Supports Ethereum, Polygon, Arbitrum, Optimism, Base, ...
+- 🚀 **Easy Integration** - Simple React component that works with any React application
+- 🎨 **Fully Customizable** - Theme support with light/dark modes and custom colors
+- 🔗 **Multi-Chain Support** - Works with 13+ supported networks including Ethereum, Berachain, and more
+- 💰 **Smart Routing** - Advanced swap routing for optimal prices and gas efficiency
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
+- 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
-- **Customizable**: Configurable themes, colors, and supported chains
-- **Host Integration**: Designed to work with your existing WagmiProvider and QueryClientProvider
+- 🔒 **Secure** - Built with security best practices and wallet integration
+- ⚡ **Self-Contained** - Includes HTTP client and session management
+- 🎛️ **Flexible Configuration** - Control chains, protocols, and token preselection

 ## Requirements